-Parents can contact our SENCO by e-mail: j.bishop@princeofwales.dorset.sch.uk
+Parents can contact our SENCO by e-mail: i.bishop@princeofwales.dorset.sch.uk

 The SENCo is a member of the Senior Leadership Team.
+She has completed training and been awarded the National Award in Special Educational Needs Co-ordination.